dart-lang/site-www/src/codelabs/iterables.md

 ### Exercise: Mapping to a different type

-In the previous example you multiplied the elements of an `Iterable` by two.
+In the previous example, you multiplied the elements of an `Iterable` by 2.
 Both the input and the output of that operation were an `Iterable` of `int`.

-In this exercise, you code takes an `Iterable` of `User`, and you need to return an `Iterable` that contains `String` with the `name` and `age`.
+In this exercise, your code takes an `Iterable` of `User`, and you need to return an `Iterable` that contains `String` with the `name` and `age`.

 The `String` must follow this format: `'{name} is {age}'`, for example `'Alice is 21'`.